gaslight/posts/posts/healthcare_the_bad.md

 ## Conclusion

-In this article I've outlined some of the apparent problems from that led to the Healcare.gov fiasco.
-In my next article I'd like to talk about the smart things that the government did, and has done since to turn the ship around.
+I've outlined some of the apparent problems from a modern software development standpoint, that led to the Healcare.gov fiasco.
+In my next article I'll talk about the smart things that the government did, and has done since to turn the ship around.
+Stay tuned.